News from Rheinbach Campus

 Clean-up has begun

 The university has begun to clean up the massive storm damage at the Rheinbach campus.
 In coordination with the fire brigade, it is having the surface water on the outdoor campus pumped out.
-The flooded basement rooms will follow at a later date; the university is currently still in consultation with the fire brigade on this.
+At present, the rooms in the basement are being pumped empty.

 The technical infrastructure of the campus was completely paralysed by the flooding on 14 July 2021, as all systems - for example, the electrical distributions - are located in the basement.
 In the meantime, the laboratory building (F) and the BusinessCampus (E) are being supplied with electricity again.